-On May 11, 2016, the U.S. Department of the Treasury's Financial Crimes Enforcement Network ("FinCEN") published the final version of anti-money laundering ("AML") regulations requiring certain financial institutions to identify the "beneficial owners" of each "legal entity customer" and to verify the identities of such owners.1 The new regulations, initially proposed in 2014, will take effect on July 11, 2016.2 However, covered financial institutions have until May 11, 2018 (the "applicability date") to implement the required procedures.
+FinCEN Issues Long-Anticipated Requirements for AML Due Diligence on Beneficial Owners n May 11, 2016, in the wake of the "Panama Papers" disclosures, the US Department of the Treasury's Financial Crimes Enforcement Network (FinCEN) published the final version of anti-money laundering (AML) regulations requiring certain financial institutions to identify the "beneficial owners" of each "legal entity customer" and to verify the identities of such owners.
+The new regulations, initially proposed in 2014, took effect on July 11, 2016.
+However, covered financial institutions have until May 11, 2018 (the applicability date) to implement the required procedures.
+Industry response after its promulgation has been quiet compared with the fervent response to the proposed rule in 2014.